DavidCico/Study-of-a-buy-and-hold-investment/README.md

 * **David Cicoria** - *Initial work* - [DavidCico](https://github.com/DavidCico)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/DavidCico/Study-of-buy-and-hold-investment/graphs/contributors) who participated in this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc